HiMat: DiT-based Ultra-High Resolution SVBRDF Generation: Results

-\paragraph{Technical details} We initialize training from a pre-trained Sana-1024px checkpoint with 20 DiT blocks, 1.6B parameters.
-To effectively learn high-frequency content while maintaining stability, we adopt a progressive strategy, gradually increasing the training resolution from $1024\times1024$ to $2048\times2048$, and finally to $4096\times4096$.
-We use noise-rolling~\cite{vecchio2024controlmat} to enable tileable material generation.
+We trained our model on the combined datasets of MatSynth~\cite{vecchio2023matsynth} and the dataset proposed by Deschaintre et al.~\shortcite{deschaintre2018single}, for a total of 6,198 unique physically-based rendering~(PBR) materials.
+The text prompts are augmented with Gemini 2.5~\cite{comanici2025gemini}.
+To address the issue of uneven distribution for material types~(e.g., Wood and Metal), we resample different categories to the same large number.
+For training, we initialize our model from the pre-trained Sana-1024px checkpoint~\cite{xie2025sana} with 1.6B parameters.
+To effectively capture high-frequency material details while maintaining training stability, we employ a progressive-resolution strategy, gradually increasing the training resolution from $1024 \times 1024$ to $2048 \times 2048$ and finally to $4096 \times 4096$.
+To support tileable material generation, we additionally adopt noise rolling~\cite{vecchio2024controlmat}.

-\paragraph{Comparison} We compare our method against StableMaterials \cite{vecchio2024stablematerials}, which has demonstrated superior results over MatFuse~\cite{vecchio2024matfuse} and ControlMat~\cite{vecchio2024controlmat}.
-It is worth noting that StableMaterials is not yet published, and currently supports only $512 \times 512$ resolution.
-To assess image quality, we conduct comprehensive evaluations using standard perceptual metrics, including CLIPScore~\cite{hessel2021clipscore}, Aesthetics~\cite{schuhmann2022laion}, and Human Preference Score~(HPS)~\cite{wu2023human}, providing intuitive measures of visual quality and prompt alignment.
-We additionally report the GLCM Score~\cite{zhang2025diffusion4k}, which evaluates texture richness in ultra-high-resolution images.
-All metrics are computed on rendered images, and the full list of 202 text prompts is provided in the supplemental materials.

-\paragraph{Results} As shown in Fig. \ref{fig:svbrdf} and Fig. \ref{fig:large_svbrdf}, our results closely align with the input prompts, generating diverse and realistic materials even for out-of-distribution concepts.
-Quantitative results in Tab.~\ref{tab:svbrdf} further confirm that our method yields higher-quality outputs with richer details, reflected by improved Aesthetics scores, and GLCM scores.
-Additional qualitative examples are provided in the supplemental materials.

-\paragraph{Comparison to 4K text-to-image methods} To further contextualize our performance, we compare HiMat with existing 4K text-to-image generation models: Diffusion4K~\cite{zhang2025diffusion4k} and Sana-4K~\cite{xie2025sana}.
-Diffusion4K fine-tunes Flux-12B~\cite{flux2024} using wavelet-based supervision, while Sana-4K is designed for fast 4K generation via architectural optimizations.
-Note that this is a very strict test for the realism of our method, as it has a much harder task of generating SVBRDF maps which are then rendered under environment lighting, while the other methods are standard RGB image generators.
-As shown in Fig.~\ref{fig:4kcomp}, Sana-4K lacks coherent structural details and exhibits over-saturation, likely due to its reliance on super-resolved training data rather than native 4K samples.
-Diffusion4K struggles with texture generation and incurs high inference costs with 12B model.
-In contrast, HiMat achieves visually rich and structurally faithful 4K rendered outputs, demonstrating superior high-frequency detail preservation and semantic fidelity.

-\paragraph{Native 4K vs. super-resolution} We investigate the difference between native 4K generation and super-resolution-based approaches.
-To this end, we first generate $1024\times1024$ outputs using our 1024-resolution model, and then apply SUPIR~\cite{yu2024scaling}—a state-of-the-art super-resolution method—to upscale the results to $4096\times4096$ for each map.
-As shown in Fig.~\ref{fig:4kSR}, our native 4K generation achieves better detail preservation.
-While SUPIR enhances image sharpness, it introduces color bias.